vingerha/gtfs2/.github/ISSUE_TEMPLATE/bug_report.md

     custom_components.gtfs2: debug
 ```
 - reconfigure your failing setup
-- extract the logs and attach
+- extract the logs that cover the time of the issue and attach
 - switch logging back to normal when no longer needed